temporalio/documentation/docs/application-development/foundations.md

 **Asynchronous start**

-An asynchronous start initiates a Workflow execution and immediately returns to the caller without waiting for a result.
+An asynchronous start initiates a Worklfow Execution and immediately returns to the caller without waiting for a result.
 This is the most common way to start Workflows in a live environment.

 To start a Workflow asynchronously pass workflow stub instance and start parameters into `WorkflowClient`->`start`